GATB/simka/README.md

     cd example
     ./simple_test.sh

-The installation creates 3 executables (./build/bin directory):
+The installation creates 4 executables (./build/bin directory):

-    simka: main software to be used for your analysis
-    simkaCount: not to be used directly, called by 'simka'
+    simka: main software to be used for your analysis simkaCount, simkaMerge and simkaCOuntProcess: not to be used directly, called by 'simka'
-    simkaMerge: not to be used directly, called by 'simka'

 All softwares must stay in the same folder; so, if you want to move them elsewhere on your system, consider to let them altogether.